rpirnia/rpirnia.github.io/essays/coding-standards-are-cool.md

 Moreover, varying styling may increase the chances of bugs, which are unintended errors, in the code.

 So, to make things easier for all of us, we can commit a few moments to conforming to a specified code style.
-Looking toward the future, it is helpful to us and our team so why not put some extra effort into improving our styling skills?
+Looking toward the future, it is helpful to us and our team so why not put some extra effort into refining our styling skills?

 <p style="text-align: center; font-size: 0.8em;"> Note: This essay was reviewed by ChatGPT for structure and grammar corrections.</p>